 - Pick up one parchment square with a donut ring on top.
 Using your hand or fine-mesh skimmer (the kind that has a flat mesh), carefully place the donut with the parchment paper into the hot oil.

-- Let go of the donut and paper and set the timer for 1 minute 15 seconds for the first side.
+- Let go of the donut and paper and set a timer for 1 minute 15 seconds for the first side.
 Tip: Only add enough donuts for a 5–10 degree drop in temperature.
-I only add 2 donuts per batch.
+I only fry 2 donuts at a time.
 If the oil cools down too much, the donuts won’t fry properly.

 - When the timer beeps, flip the donuts quickly using chopsticks or tongs.
 Fry the second side for 45 seconds; set a timer.
 Using tongs or chopsticks, carefully remove the parchment square from the donut and discard.

 - When the 45-second timer beeps, scoop up the donuts with the skimmer or tongs and drain the oil well.
-Then, transfer to the paper towel to drain any additional oil.
-Repeat with the remaining donuts, then turn off the heat.
+Then, transfer to the paper towel to drain any extra oil.
+Glaze the donuts while you continue frying the remaining donuts (see the next step).

 To Glaze